7 great movies you should watch on Netflix this weekend

 - Each week, INSIDER rounds up a list of seven great movies to watch on Netflix over the weekend.

-- In addition to Jake Gyllenhaal‘s Netflix original, “Velvet Buzzsaw,” the streaming service added two new Disney and Marvel sequels this week, “Incredibles 2” and “Ant-Man and the Wasp.”
+- In addition to Steven Soderbergh’s new Netflix movie, which was shot entirely on an iPhone, 2007’s “Zodiac” was added to the streaming service.

-There’s so much content constantly coming and going from Netflix that it can become difficult to find a movie to watch.
+There’s so much content constantly being added to and subtracted from Netflix that it can become difficult to find a movie to watch.

 That’s where we come in to help.
 Each week, INSIDER selects new and old flicks you may not have realized are on the streaming service to ease your scrolling woes.

-It’s the start of a new month, so that means a lot of new content was just added to Netflix.
-From “Incredibles 2” and “Pulp Fiction” to a new Jake Gyllenhaal movie, “Velvet Buzzsaw,” here are seven movies on the streaming service you should watch this weekend (along with their Rotten Tomatoes scores when available).
+From the first two “Kill Bill” movies to Steven Soderbergh’s new Netflix movie “High Flying Bird,” here are seven movies on the streaming service you should watch this weekend (along with their Rotten Tomatoes scores when available).

 Note: Not all of these films are available in countries outside the United States.